-British photographer Richard Peters has won awards for his wildlife photography, including GDT European Wildlife Photographer of the Year 2015.
-Here are his 5 practical tips for great wildlife photos
+British photographer Richard Peters has won awards for his wildlife photography.
+Here are his five practical tips for great wildlife photos.

 Snow pounce (Richard Peters)

 It’s essential to understand your camera inside and out.
 A lot of people think you have to have the greatest camera and the greatest lens, but that’s not strictly true.
 Good equipment certainly helps.
 Good equipment makes it easier to get certain photos and give you higher image quality.

 But understanding your camera and how to change settings quickly is more important than the camera itself.
 You need to be able to react to what’s around you.
 You can lose good shots if you can’t react quickly.
 An animal may only do something for two seconds before it’s gone, and you’ve got those two seconds to change your settings to get the picture you want.
 If you don’t know how to do that, you’re going to miss the picture, regardless of whether your camera cost you five grand or £100.

 Whatever you deem the most important functions of your camera to you, you should know how to operate them, ideally without taking your eye away from the viewfinder, so you can operate the camera ‘blind’.
 Then, you can react faster to what’s happening around you.

 Read our full INTERVIEW with Richard Peters